 Service dogs receive significant training in order to provide the support needed by the handler or owner.
 There are specific training requirements and certifications necessary for an animal to become a registered service dog or emotional support animal.

-Some of the most pressing demands placed on a service dog are that it has a calm and even temperament.
-In other words, they must not be quick to get angry and do not show stress easily.
-They also must be dogs that do not shed excessively.
-For those with allergies, excessive shedding can cause significant issues that may actually increase anxiety and stress among the handlers or their families and friends.
+Some of the most pressing demands placed on a service dog are that they have a calm and even temperament.
+In other words, they must not be quick to get angry and not show stress easily.

-A service dog must also be highly sociable, meaning they do not become too energetic when approached by strangers or children, but also to be open and willing to be pet if an overly enthusiastic child approaches it.
-They also must be able to adapt to a wide range of environments, from extremely quiet and calm too noisy and boisterous, including in an environment where fireworks, for example, maybe going off.
+A service dog must also be highly sociable, meaning they do not become too energetic when approached by strangers or children, but also are open and willing to be petted if an overly enthusiastic child approaches them.

 How Does a Service Dog Assist Someone with Lupus?